functionguyy/technical_art/C_tutorials/c_variables.md

 > “In C, all variables must be declared before they are used, usually at the
 > beginning of the function before any executable statements.” – K & R

-You specify a type with an identifier to declare a variable in C programming.
+To declare a variable in C programming, specify a type with an identifier.

 ```C
 /* structure of variable declaration in C */